phpwax/slimmodel/README.md

 ## Slim-Model

-### A lighter version of WaxModel
+### A lighter ORM style wrapper for Doctrine DBAL

-Boasting a similar feature set to the original Wax Database component, Slim-Model is ruthlessly small, whilst keeping many of the features of the original gargantuan library.
+Slim-Model is a small library that wraps Doctrine DBAL allowing fast prototypes , whilst keeping many of the features of the original gargantuan library.

 This package delegates all the heavy lifting to Doctrine/DBAL and throws out the concept of complex objects for models and fields.
-Instead, everything is a plain PHP object.
+Instead, everything returned is a plain PHP object.

 ### What Slim-Model Can Do

 #### Automatic Databaase Syncing

-In development mode, Slim-model continues to automaticall sync the database to columns defined in the `define()` method.
+In development mode, Slim-model can automatically sync the database to columns defined in the `define()` method.
 Model objects can also be set to frozen when this behaviour is no longer required.

 As before the sync will be triggered automatically whenever a query cannot run because of a schema exception.